 - a generalist perspective on science, not limited to any one discipline or to the natural sciences;

 - an ability to network across disciplines, between academics and practitioners, and between scientists and the public;

-- a tradition grounded in the Enlightenment with its emphasis on rational enquiry uncompromised by superstition or politics;
+- a tradition grounded in the Enlightenment with its emphasis on rational enquiry uncompromised by superstition, commercial interest or politics;

 - an ability to interpret scientific knowledge for a lay or policy audience by networking among experts and offering a platform;